-The programme will take 3-4 applicants, aged between 18 and 27.
+The programme will take 3-4 applicants, aged between 18 and 25.
 These students are then given three years of intensive training, with trips and expeditions around the world to further their climbing skills.
-Our trips will include ice climbing in the Canadian Rockies, big wall climbing in Yosemite, expeditions to places like Alaska or South America with a final expedition of the three year rotation.
+Our trips include ice climbing in the Canadian Rockies, big wall climbing in Yosemite, and an expeditions to somewhere like Alaska or South America at the end of the three year rotation.

 Our first intake of students was in 2013, the second was in 2016, the third in 2019.
-Trials for the third intake of students will be held in 2022 with those successful applicants starting the New Zealand Alpine Team training programme in the same year.
+Trials for the fourth intake of students will be held in 2022 with those successful applicants starting the New Zealand Alpine Team training programme in the same year.
 To be considered for our trial you need to send in to us a CV of your rock, ice and alpine climbing, along with a brief description of yourself and what motivates you.
-We are looking for applicants who either have a wide range of general alpine climbing - rock climbing experience or we will also consider applicants who have a high degree of skill in one particular climbing discipline.
+We are looking for applicants who either have a wide range of general alpine climbing and rock climbing experience, or who have a high degree of skill in one particular climbing discipline.
 For example we would expect that most applicants would have completed several climbs in both summer and winter of a MC grade 2-3 or higher.
 We would also expect that applicants would be able to lead a minimum of grade 18 using traditional protection and had some experience ice climbing.
-However if you are an exceptional rock climber or have climbed harder alpine routes but your rock climbing skills need improving still apply as we are looking to build a group with a broad range of skills.
+However if you are an exceptional rock climber, or have climbed harder alpine routes but your rock climbing skills need improving still apply as we are looking to build a group with a broad range of skills.
 We also expect all people applying to have good cardio fitness.
-As such our trial in March 2019 will cover cardio (hill running), trad climbing & dry tool climbing.
+As such our trial in April 2022 will cover cardio (hill running), trad climbing & dry tooling.